 The guitar in question is most certainly the late 50s Fender Esquire.
-This can be easily proved by comparing the necks and the bodies from the Beat Club footage when the Esquire was still in the condition in which it was when Rory first acquired it, to the guitar from the Marquee footage and Savoy Limerick footage, both of which were recorded after the guitar was repainted by Chris Eccleshall (for photos please refer to this Japanese Rory tribute site).
-By looking at these, the only conclusion is that they are the one same guitar, contrary to Donal’s statement.
+This can be easily proven by comparing the necks and the bodies from the 1971 Beat Club footage when the Esquire was still in the condition in which it was when Rory first acquired it, to the guitar from the Marquee footage and Savoy Limerick footage in 2972, both of which were recorded after the guitar was repainted by Chris Eccleshall (for photos and further explanation please refer to this Japanese Rory tribute site – Google translate to English is needed).
+By looking at these, the only conclusion is that they are the same guitar, contrary to Donal’s statement.

 To further prove the point, here’s a quote from Idris Walters who attended Rory’s gig at the Newcastle City Hall: